Asif-khan-MF/Asif-khan-MF.github.io/README.md

 # Asif Khan M F - Data Analysis Portfolio

-*(Note: You can add a wide banner image here to make your portfolio pop immediately!)*

 Welcome!
 This repository showcases my journey and projects as a Data Analyst.
 I specialize in transforming complex datasets into actionable business insights through interactive dashboards and rigorous statistical analysis.

 ## 👨‍💻 About Me